edoardomazzon/edoardomazzon/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as a Web Developer & Web Tracking Specialist at [@PalazzinaCreativa](https://github.com/PalazzinaCreativa) and studying for a Bachelor's Degree in Informatics at [Ca' Foscari University of Venice](https://www.unive.it).
+- 🔭 I’m currently working as a Web Developer & Web Analytics & Data Specialist and studying for a Bachelor's Degree in Informatics at [Ca' Foscari University of Venice](https://www.unive.it).
 - ⚡ My Certifications:
   - Google Analytics Certification
   - Google Analytics Individual Qualification